A man standing a chart on the wall holding up his hand.5 realities of valuing a business.

-For business owners and investors in 2026, the valuation process has moved beyond simple accounting.
-It is currently undergoing a structural revaluation.
-When developing an exit strategy, owners often face the anxiety of leaving money on the table.
-They also fear selling before they’ve fully captured the AI arbitrage opportunity.
-Conversely, investors are increasingly wary of technical debt inheritance.
-They are also cautious of paying a premium for an AI company.
-This caution extends to a ‘wrapper start-up built on overhyped tech that lacks a sustainable competitive moat.
+For business owners and investors in 2026, the valuation process has moved beyond just price and is currently changing.
+When preparing an exit strategy, owners often face the anxiety of leaving money on the table.
+While also being concerned about selling before they’ve fully captured the AI arbitrage opportunity.
+Also, investors are growing increasingly wary of inheriting technical debt and acquiring a wrapper start-up.
+They are also concerned with software built on over hyped tech that lacks a sustainable competitive moat.

 READ MORE: 2026 Valuing An AI SaaS Overview

-There is a common misconception among mid-market owners that a business valuation is a reactive post-mortem necessary for a sale.
-In my practice, I view it as a proactive roadmap for an exit, merger, or acquisition.
-As with most business evaluations, a business valuation is a formal appraisal that identifies value drivers and operational risks well before a transaction or exit, enabling Normalizing Adjustments.
+There is a common misconception among mid-market owners that an exit plan is not necessary for a sale.
+In my practice, I view an exit plan as a roadmap for an exit, merger, or acquisition.
+As with most business evaluations, an exit plan is a formal strategy.
+An exit plan that identifies value drivers, operational risks, and provides value for an exit or merger.

 3. Proprietary Data is the New AI Value Multiplier

-For investors seeking an acquisition, several data sources impact enterprise value in the M&A market.
-One data source sought is the Prompting data within an enterprise data report.
-The prompting data that passes through instructions is gold in valuations.
-For clarity, promoting data-driven training applies to both low- and high-volume LLMs.
-Also, prompting data helps businesses avoid generic AI templates for training language models.
-As research papers I’ve reviewed have shown, Retrieval-Augmented Generation (RAG) involves connecting the model to a private database.
-Also, RAG reduces AI LLM hallucinations and increases language model accuracy without permanently altering the model.
+In recent AI SaaS acquisitions, several proprietary data sources have impacted business value in the M&A market.
+One data source sought is prompting data within an enterprise data report.
+The prompting data that passes through is gold in valuations as it can train AI systems and establish new guardrails.
+Also, prompting data helps acquiring businesses avoid generic AI templates for training language models.
+As research papers I’ve reviewed have shown, Retrieval-Augmented Generation (RAG) involves connecting the language model to a private database.
+With proprietary data, businesses can fine-tune AI language models and adjust their parameters.
+They can also create specialized agentic AI agents that operate independently on the business’s infrastructure.

 READ MORE: Google’s New Antigravity Now Plugs Directly Into Your Enterprise Data

-In most business valuations and financial audits, companies present past successes to support future projections.
-As with technical due diligence (TDD), it protects the business’s future backbone and proprietary data, which is attractive to investors.
-Recent data indicates that 62% of deals fail to meet financial targets due to poor technical due diligence.
-In an exit, merger, or acquisition, TDD serves as an early warning system for software health, identifying whether a company has a reliable software engine or spaghetti-code liability.
+In most technical evaluations, companies present past successes to support future projections.
+For an acquire of a SaaS, technical due diligence protects the business’s future backbone and their investment.
+Recent data indicates that 62% of deals fail to close due to a poor technical evaluation.
+In most deals, technical due diligence is done to identify whether a company has a reliable software engine.

 Conclusion